89netraM/asterius-test/README.md

 function will return control to Haskell when the promise is resolved.
 If the promise is rejected, a `JSException` will be thrown.
 Read more about exception handling [in the documentation](https://asterius.netlify.app/jsffi.html#error-handling-in-jsffi-imports).

+### Converting Objects

+When passing values between Haskell and JavaScript, they must either be of one of the [primitive types](###JSVal-and-other-shared-types) or of the reference type `JSVal`.

+To convert a Haskell type to `JSVal` we can use Asterius `jsonToJSVal` function.
+For this to work the type must be an instance of `aeson`s `ToJSON` class.

+Like wise we can use Asterius `jsonFromJSVal` to convert from `JSVal` to a Haskell type.
+But only if that type is an instance of `aeson`s `FromJSON` class.

+Converting to and from `JSVal` is expensive, and doing so should be kept to a minimum.

+The introduction to the `aeson` library on Hackage gives an overview of how to write instances of `ToJSON` and `FromJSON`. [`Data.Aeson` on Hackage](https://hackage.haskell.org/package/aeson-1.5.5.1/docs/Data-Aeson.html).